NASA Logo, National Aeronautics and Space Administration

 The DIRECT V2.1 database compiles Leaf Area Index (LAI), fraction of absorbed photosynthetically active radiation (FAPAR) and fraction of vegetation cover (FCover) averaged values over a 3 km x 3 km area.
 The ground data were upscaled using high-resolution imagery following the LPV LAI good practices protocol to properly account for the spatial heterogeneity of the sites.

 Ground measurements included in the original DIRECT dataset were a result of several international activities, including VALERI, BigFoot, SAFARI-2000, CCRS, Boston University and ESA campaigns compiled by S. Garrigues (Garrigues et al., 2008).
-These were later ingested in the LPV OLIVE tool (Weiss et al., 2014) for accuracy assessment.
+These were later ingested into the LPV OLIVE tool (Weiss et al., 2014) for accuracy assessment.
 The DIRECT sites were reviewed by F. Camacho to remove sites lacking understory measurements (Camacho et al., 2013).
 In an effort several years later, the sites were expanded and incorporated into a database with ImagineS sites (Camacho et al., 2021).
 DIRECT V2.1 is the latest update, that includes 44 new sites from China (Fang et al., 2019; Song et al., 2021) and 2 new sites from ESA FRM4Veg (Brown et al., 2021).

 The CEOS WGCV LPV DIRECT V2.1 database constitutes a major effort of the international community to provide ground reference for the validation of LAI and FAPAR ECVs, with a total of 176 sites around the world (within 7 main biome types) and 280 LAI, 128 FAPAR and 122 FCover values spanning the period from 2000 to 2021.